The curriculum prepares IEPTs to work effectively as a primary care PT by promoting:

 Active and Collaborative Learning

 IEPTs are expected to actively engage in class discussions, exploration of different perspectives with fellow students, make class presentations, work in groups on assignments outside of class time that require integrating ideas, assisting other learners by providing feedback and providing support to fellow students while developing skills in reflective practice.
-Students are expected to attend all mentor placement meetings, Saturday lab sessions, clinical placements, Boot Camp week and all exams.
+Students are expected to attend Boot Camp week, all exams, Saturday lab sessions, mentorship and clinical placements.

 Technology Facilitated Community of Learning